snowfoxsh/aplang-book/src/std/math.md

 # Math Module Documentation

-The Math module provides a variety of mathematical functions, including trigonometric, hyperbolic, exponential, logarithmic, rounding, and clamping functions.
-It also includes important constants like PI, E, and TAU.

-### Import Example
 ```ap
 IMPORT MOD "MATH"
 ```

+The Math module provides a variety of mathematical functions, including trigonometric, hyperbolic, exponential, logarithmic, rounding, and clamping functions.
+It also includes important constants like PI, E, and TAU.

 ## Table of Contents